maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 images = np.array((images), dtype="uint8")</code></pre>

 ## Affine augmentation
-Define some parameters and a function that is required for imgaug:
+Define some parameters and the imgaug augmentation function:
 <pre><code>v_flip = True #bool, if random vertical flipping should be applied
 h_flip = True #bool, if random horizontal flipping should be applied rotation = 45 #degrees of random rotation